peterkhe1999/CheatSheet/OSCP/README.md

 When requesting the service ticket from the domain controller, no checks are performed to confirm whether the user has any permissions to access the service hosted by the SPN.

-These checks are performed as a second step only when connecting to the service itself.
-This means that if we know the SPN we want to target, we can request a service ticket for it from the domain controller.
+These checks are performed as a second step only when connecting to the service itself. => If we know the SPN we want to target, we can request a service ticket for it from the domain controller.

 The service ticket is encrypted using the SPN's password hash.
-If we are able to request the ticket and decrypt it using brute force or guessing, we can use this information to crack the cleartext password of the service account.
+If we are able to request the ticket and decrypt it using brute force or guessing -> crack the cleartext password of the service account.

-This technique is immensely powerful if the domain contains high-privilege service accounts with weak passwords, which is not uncommon in many organizations.
-However, if the SPN runs in the context of a computer account, a managed service account,5 or a group-managed service account,6 the password will be randomly generated, complex, and 120 characters long, making cracking infeasible.
+=> If the domain contains high-privilege service accounts with weak passwords

+However, if the SPN runs in the context of a computer account, a managed service account, or a group-managed service account, the password will be randomly generated, complex, and 120 characters long, making cracking infeasible.
 The same is true for the krbtgt user account which acts as service account for the KDC.
-Therefore, our chances of performing a successful Kerberoast attack against SPNs running in the context of user accounts is much higher.

 If we have GenericWrite or GenericAll permissions on another AD user account, we could reset the user's password but this may raise suspicion.

-However, we could also set an SPN for the user, kerberoast the account, and crack the password hash in an attack named targeted Kerberoasting.
-Note that in an assessment, we should delete the SPN once we've obtained the hash to avoid adding any potential vulnerabilities to the client's infrastructure.
+=> set an SPN for the user, kerberoast the account, and crack the password hash in an attack named targeted Kerberoasting.

 ```pwsh
 .\Rubeus.exe kerberoast /outfile:hashes.kerberoast
 ```

 If `impacket-GetUserSPNs` throws the error "KRB_AP_ERR_SKEW(Clock skew too great)," we need to synchronize the time of the Kali machine with the domain controller.
-We can use ntpdate or rdate to do so.
+We can use `ntpdate` or `rdate` to do so.

 ```bash
 sudo impacket-GetUserSPNs -request -dc-ip 192.168.50.70 corp.com/pete